CSCI-5619-Fall-2021/Lecture-3/README.md

 # Lecture 3: VR Development in Unity

-Detailed explanation of this code can be found in the lecture video (will be added after class).
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_gpale6sr).

 ## Topics